dipto0321/project-react-calculator/milestones/MILESTONE_2.md

     - **REMEMBER!** JSX will not compile unless your render function returns a single element.
 Wrap the children components with a div tag and give it an appropriate ID.
 3. Implement the **Display** component
     - It should accept the result of the calculation as an incoming prop.
     - The result prop should be a String.
+Please use prop-types for this validation.
     - The default value of the result prop should be 0.
 4. Implement the **Button** component
     - It should accept a button name as a prop.
     - The button name prop should be a String.
+Please use prop-types for this validation.
 5. Implement the **ButtonPanel** component
-    - It should render the calculator panel with all the buttons.Do not repeat `Button` component.
+    - It should render the calculator panel with all the buttons.
+Do not repeat `Button` component.

       **Hint:** You can divided in the following groups: (use nested array to divide buttons into groups and then you can use `map` function)
         - Group 1: AC, +/-, %, +